info-manuel/info-manuel.io/_posts/2025-05-01-necklace-design.markdown

 date:   2025-05-01 10:00:49 +0200
 categories: jekyll update
 ---

+# Project Necklace

-I want to gift something hand-made to my wife, the idea is to create a neclkace that holds a coin without the need of damaging it (drill a hole/solder a hook)
+I want to create a handmade gift for my wife: a necklace that securely holds a coin without damaging it (e.g., by drilling a hole or soldering a hook).

-This is the diagram I expect will turn in success:
+Here is the design plan I believe will succeed:

 ![Project Schema](/assets/images/Project-schema.png)

-I have labeled the steps Ill follow, 1.
-Is the concept Schematic, as I want to be able to extract the coin whenever I like it is important that the container can be open/sepparated in two parts, I came out with this design:
+I’ve outlined the steps I’ll follow.
+Step 1 is the conceptual schematic.
+To allow the coin to be removable, the container must be separable into two parts.
+I developed this design:

 ![Full-Design-Constrained](/assets/images/Full-Design-Constrained.png)

 *Drawn in [ExcaliDraw](https://excalidraw.com)*